btfenyes/hello-world/README.md

 # hello-world
 just testing

 Trying to contribute to open-source.
-JS, Androdid, C++ in the future
+JS, Android, C++ in the future